Quuxplusone/hexx/WALKTHRU.md

 every time you go up or down levels.
 Do this until you find your first backpack; then put your keys in your backpack.

+Reportedly you can hack 99 keys into your front right character's left hand by hex-editing the bytes "8F 63" into offset 0xB15A of your save file.
+I have not tested this.

 Cutscene Bug
 ------------